Patient-Reported Information at Health Care Institutions

 This information supplements an article published in Patient Related Outcome Measures, "Harmonizing and Consolidating the Measurement of Patient-Reported Information at Health Care Institutions: A Position Statement of the Mayo Clinic."

-David T. Eton, Timothy J. Beebe, Philip T. Hagen, Michele Y. Halyard, Victor M. Montori, James M. Naessens, Jeff A. Sloan, Carrie A. Thompson, Douglas L. Wood
+David T. Eton, Timothy J. Beebe, Philip T. Hagen, Michele Y. Halyard, Victor M. Montori, James M. Naessens, Carrie A. Thompson, Douglas L. Wood

 Patient-reported outcomes (PROs) capture how patients perceive their health and their health care.
 Their use in clinical research is longstanding; however, today PROs are increasingly being used to inform the care of individual patients and document the performance of health care entities.